-I have been diagnosed by the Veterans Administration as having a non-service connected: radiation exposure, radiation myelitis, radiation myocarditis, and emphysema secondary to radiation exposure; osteoporosis with spontaneous stress fractures, histiocytosis, Rosai-Dorfman disease, seizures, emphysema, COPD, asthma, chronic pain syndrome (CPS), and depression; enlarged spleen and liver.
+I have been diagnosed by the Veterans Administration as having a non-service connected: radiation exposure, radiation myelitis, radiation myocarditis, emphysema osteoporosis that are secondary to my radiation exposure.
+Additionally, I have spontaneous stress fractures, histiocytosis, Rosai-Dorfman disease, seizures, emphysema, COPD, asthma, chronic pain syndrome (CPS), and depression; enlarged spleen and liver.
 I have constant headaches and migraines; ulcers, lesions, and polyps in the GI tract.
-I have had 3 lymph node and 1 bone marrow biopsies, all benign but abnormal.
+I have had over a dozen polyps removed, 3 lymph node biopsies, and 1 bone marrow biopsy, all benign but abnormal.
 In 1993, I was told that I had the bone density of an eighty-year-old woman and that the osteoporosis was so severe that it would prove fatal if I did not immediately volunteer for an osteoporosis research project at the local Veterans Administration Hospital.
 Since then, I have had numerous stress fractures.

 My Accidental Radiation Exposure at George AFB in 1973